geoffswc/geoffswc.github.io/README.md

-## Workshops Home Page
+## UCSF Data Science Initiative Programming Workshops Home Page

-The page contains an overview of github repositories for programming and data analysis workshops at UCSF.
+The page contains an overview of github repositories for Python, SQL, and Unix series programming and data analysis workshops at UCSF.

 ## Core Workshops